Low-carb diet: the guide to reducing carbs intelligently

 Build complete low-carb meals

-The formula: one protein (meat, fish, eggs, tofu), a source of healthy fats (olive oil, avocado, nuts, cheese), and plenty of non-starchy vegetables (salad, broccoli, zucchini, mushrooms, spinach).
-You shouldn't limit your vegetables — they are low in carbs and essential for fiber, vitamins, and feeling full.
+The structure: a protein (meat, fish, eggs, tofu), a fat source (olive oil, avocado, nuts, cheese), and plenty of non-starchy vegetables (salad, broccoli, zucchini, mushrooms, spinach).
+Vegetables should not be limited — they are low in carbs and essential for fiber, vitamins, and satiety.

 5

-In the first 1-2 weeks, you might feel tired or irritable — this is normal as your body adapts.
-If these symptoms last more than 3 weeks, your carb threshold is likely too low.
-Increase by 20-30g and reassess.
-The best diet is the one you can sustain long-term without suffering.
+For the first 1-2 weeks, you may feel fatigue and irritability — it's normal, your body is adapting.
+If these symptoms persist beyond 3 weeks, your carb threshold is probably too low.
+Increase by 20-30 g and re-evaluate.
+The best diet is the one you can stick to over time without suffering.

-The term "low-carb" is an umbrella term covering any carb threshold lower than the standard Western diet (250-350g/day).
-Keto is a specific subset of low-carb, defined by reaching ketosis (usually under 50g of net carbs per day).
+The term "low-carb" is an umbrella term covering any carb threshold lower than the standard Western diet (250-350 g/day).
+Keto is a specific subset of low-carb, defined by achieving ketosis (usually under 50 g of net carbs per day).
 The difference is metabolic: in moderate low-carb, your body continues to use glucose as its primary fuel.
 In keto, it switches to ketone bodies.
-Moderate low-carb (80-150g) is often easier to stick to long-term and already offers significant benefits for blood sugar, satiety, and body composition.
+Moderate low-carb (80-150 g) is often easier to stick to long-term and already offers significant benefits for blood sugar, satiety, and body composition.

-Not all carbs are created equal.
-Green vegetables, berries, and legumes contain carbs packaged with fiber, vitamins, and minerals — their glycemic impact is moderate.
-White bread, sweets, and fruit juices contain high-glycemic carbs that cause an insulin spike followed by a crash.
-In low-carb, the priority is eliminating refined carbs and keeping those that provide nutrients.
-A quality low-carb diet isn't "zero veggies," it's "zero sugar and white flour."
+All carbs are not created equal.
+Green vegetables, berries, and legumes contain carbs associated with fiber, vitamins, and minerals — their glycemic impact is moderate.
+White bread, sweets, and fruit juices contain high-glycemic-index carbs that cause an insulin spike followed by a crash.
+In low-carb, the priority is to eliminate refined carbs and keep carbs that provide nutrients.
+A quality low-carb diet isn't "zero vegetables", it's "zero sugar and white flour".

-The trap of low-carb is making it a temporary diet you stop after losing weight.
-The key to sustainability is finding your carb "sweet spot" — the threshold where you feel good, your blood sugar is stable, and you don't feel frustrated.
-For most people, this is between 80 and 130g per day.
-Include planned "refeeds" (one high-quality carb-rich meal per week) if you're under 80g.
-Most importantly, don't demonize carbs — they aren't the enemy; it's their excess and refinement that cause problems.
+The low-carb trap is making it a temporary diet that you stop after losing weight.
+The key to sustainability is finding your carb "sweet spot" — the threshold where you feel good, where your blood sugar is stable, and where you don't feel frustrated.
+For most people, this threshold is between 80 and 130 g per day.
+Include planned "refeeds" (one meal rich in quality carbs per week) if you are below 80 g.
+And above all, don't demonize carbs — they aren't the enemy, it's their excess and refinement that pose a problem.

 FoodCraft Tip